gopikrishnangs44/IGRApy/README.md

-Relative Humidity and Specific Humidity can be derived from the IGRA temperature and Water vapour datasets
+Relative Humidity and Specific Humidity can be derived from the IGRA temperature and vapour pressure datasets

 **SEE THE EXAMPLE.ipynb for a detailed description on how to use this**